 With the ongoing trades skills shortage, it’s likely the trades professionals will need more new skilled entrants.
 Although social distancing could impact how the work is carried out, new risk-management measures could be sufficient.

 If you’re in an industry with an uncertain future post-COVID, consider it a great chance to upskill or learn a new skill set that will ensure your employability in the future.
 Jobs like pharmacy assistants, eCommerce marketers, and nurses are likely to see modest to substantial upswings in demand now and in the near future.

-In addition, you can focus on developing general and soft technical skills like using technology and demonstrating leadership competencies, creativity, and innovation.
+You could also focus on developing general and soft technical skills – like using technology and demonstrating leadership competencies, creativity, and innovation.
 Also valued are critical thinking, data literacy, digital and coding skills, and emotional intelligence.
 These can boost your employability when the time comes to re-enter the workforce or shift to a new career.

 Disruptive change is a fact of modern life and complex economies.
 Living in a time of great disruption can be overwhelming, but it’s also an excellent opportunity.
 Rather than staying in a shrinking industry with declining career prospects, you can start upskilling or retraining for shifting to a growth sector with potentially better pay and conditions.

 Along with formal qualifications, you could further enhance your potential by building soft and general skills, especially in the digital and data areas.
 Pursuing additional qualifications might not just be about survival but also finding a career you love and will thrive in.